On Integrable Structure of Null String in (Anti-)de Sitter Space: Lax representation of null string equations in (anti-)de Sitter space

-it follows that $\rho^i$ is non-zero eigenvector of the induced metric $g_{ij}$ with zero eigenvalue that amounts to vanishing of its determinant.
+Algebraic equations resulting from variation of $\rho^i(\xi)$ $ g_{ij}\rho^j=0 $ imply that $\rho^i$ is non-zero eigenvector of the induced metric $g_{ij}$ with zero eigenvalue that amounts to vanishing of its determinant.

-\subsection{Dynamical equations of null string in (anti-)de Sitter space and their Lax representation}
+\subsection{Dynamical equations of null string in (anti-)de Sitter space\\ and their Lax representation}

-Equations for the space-time coordinate fields $X^{m'}(\xi)$ can be presented through the Cartan forms if one takes as variation parameters not $\delta X^{m'}(\xi)$ but $G^{Da'}(\delta)=\delta X^{m'}E^{a'}_{m'}$.
-The latter can be obtained from the Cartan forms $G^{Da'}(d)$ by applying the operator of formal substitution $i_\delta G^{Da'}(d)=\delta X^{m'}E^{a'}_{m'}$.
-One also has to use well-known Cartan formula for Lie derivative of a differential form $F(d)$: $\mathcal LF(d)=di_\delta F+i_\delta dF$.
-It equals variation of differential forms, which dependence on the space-time coordinates and their differentials does not change that holds for background fields.
-When applied to the Cartan forms $G^{Da'}(d)$, one should substitute in the second summand the Maurer-Cartan equations (\ref{2}).
-This results in the following equation
+Equations for the space-time coordinate fields $X^{m'}(\xi)$ can be presented through the Cartan forms if one takes not $\delta X^{m'}(\xi)$, but $G^{Da'}(\delta)=\delta X^{m'}E^{a'}_{m'}$ as variation parameters.
+The latter can be obtained from the Cartan forms $G^{Da'}(d)$ by applying the operator of formal substitution~${i_\delta G^{Da'}(d)=\delta X^{m'}E^{a'}_{m'}}$.
+One also has to use well-known Cartan formula for the Lie derivative of a differential form $F(d)$: $\mathcal LF(d)=di_\delta F+i_\delta dF$.
+It equals variation of those differential forms, which dependence on the space-time coordinates and their differentials does not change.
+This holds, in particular, for background fields.
+When applied to the Cartan forms $G^{Da'}(d)$, one should substitute in the second summand the Maurer--Cartan equations \eqref{2}.
+This results in the following equation:

 where $\nabla_i$ is a covariant derivative on the world-sheet and vector density $\rho^i$ is taken to be divergence-free $\nabla_i\rho^i=0$.
 Since $\rho^i$ plays the role of zweibein on the null world sheet, this condition is an analogue of the covariant constancy condition for metric/zweibein on the non-singular world-sheet \cite{Lindstrom1991}.